SaturnTsen/saturntsen.github.io/docs/UM-CV/UM-CV 3 Linear Classifiers.md

 where $\beta_1$ and $\beta_2$ are decay rates.

-Problem: At the beginning, the momentum term is small, and the learning rate is small, so the learning rate is too large.
+Problem: At the beginning, the momentum term is small, so the learning rate is too large.

 Improvement: Bias correction